1Jayso/stickynotes-deployments/README.md

 # stickynotes-deployments
-This repository contains declarative manifests for deploying a sticky notes app to kubernetes with helm
+This repository contains declarative manifests for deploying a stickynotes app to kubernetes with helm.